comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 [Git](https://git-scm.com/), originally created by Linus Torvalds, creator of Linux, is the most commonly-used repository tool.
 It is a distributed version control system to track versions of files.

 [GitHub](https://github.com/) is a company that provides a browser or desktop based user interface for Git.
 There are many ways to use Git, and there are other companies that provide Git services, but GitHub is one of the more popular services.
-In this course, we will use Github for our projects, because it is a well-known tool, and because the course staff can set up a shared space for all projects in the course.
+In this course, we will use GitHub for our projects, because it is a well-known tool, and because the course staff can set up a shared space for all projects in the course.

 ### Why use repositories?